In Absentia Defined

 Doctoral Student Eligibility

-- Must have advanced to candidacy by the time the in absentia status would begin.
+- Must have advanced to candidacy when in absentia registration begins.

-- May enroll in absentia for up to six quarters - three quarters can be requested per application form.
-After the initial three quarters, a new In Absentia Registration Application must be submitted.
+- May enroll in absentia for up to six quarters - up to three quarters can be requested per application form.
+A new In Absentia Registration form must be submitted for each new period of in absentia and if registering for in absentia for longer than three quarters.

 Master’s and Graduate Professional Student Eligibility